Deodorant vs Antiperspirant

 By Dr. Kate Dudek

-The primary difference between deodorants and antiperspirants is that deodorants are designed to minimise odour, whilst antiperspirants minimise odour as well as reducing sweat production.
+The primary difference between deodorants and antiperspirants is that deodorants are designed to minimise odour, whilst antiperspirants minimise odour by reducing sweat production.
 The active ingredient in antiperspirants that reduces hyperhidrosis (sweating) is aluminium, which has been in use since the start of the 20th century and seems to work by blocking the sweat gland ducts.

 Headlines announcing that ‘Aluminium in Deodorants Trigger Breast Cancer’, unsurprisingly caused significant concern amongst consumers.
 However, was the worry justified and should women really avoid these products as a result?